stephengold/jolt-jni-docs/README.md

 4. nashorn-apps: sample applications ported to [JavaScript]
 5. kotlin-apps: sample applications ported to [Kotlin]
 6. groovy-apps: sample applications ported to [Groovy]
+7. jruby-apps: sample applications ported to [Ruby]
-7. luaj-apps: sample applications ported to Luaj [Lua]
+8. luaj-apps: sample applications ported to Luaj [Lua]
-8. luajava-apps: sample applications ported to Luajava [Lua]
+9. luajava-apps: sample applications ported to Luajava [Lua]
-9. scala-apps: sample applications ported to [Scala]
+10. scala-apps: sample applications ported to [Scala]
-10. src/clojure: sample applications ported to [Clojure]
+11. src/clojure: sample applications ported to [Clojure]

 The sample applications utilize [the SPORT graphics engine for Jolt][sportjolt], which is a separate open-source project at [GitHub].